vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0001
 With alpha begins all alphabets;
 And the world with the first Bagavan. *
-KN, SI
+(K.N.
+Subramanyam), (K.R.
+Srinivasa Iyengar)
 Yes
 0002
 Of what avail is learning if one worships not
 The holy feet of Pure Intelligence? *
-VS, GV
+(V.V.S.
+Aiyar), (G. Vanmikanathan)

 0003
 Long life on earth is theirs who reach
 The glorious feet of Him who walked on flowers.
-PS, VS
+(P.S.
+Sundaram), (V.V.S.
+Aiyar)
 Yes
 0004
 No evil will befall those who reach the feet
 Of the One beyond likes and dislikes.
-NV
+(N.V.K.
+Ashraf)

 0005
 The twin deeds of dark illusion do not affect those Who delight meaningfully in Lord's praise. *
-DZ
+(S.M.
+Diaz)
 Yes
 0006
 Long life is theirs who tread the path of Him
 Who conquered the five senses.
-PS
+(P.S.
+Sundaram)
 Yes
 0007
 They alone escape from sorrows who take refuge
 In the feet of Him beyond compare. *
-VS
+(V.V.S.
+Aiyar)

 0008
 None can swim the sea of births, but those united
 To the feet of that Being, a sea of virtue. *
-DL
+(W.H.
+Drew and  J. Lazarus)
 Yes
 0009
 Depraved, senseless and worthless is the head
 Unbowed at the feet of Him with eight qualities.
-PS, NV
+(P.S.
+Sundaram), (N.V.K.
+Ashraf)
 Yes
 0010
 The ocean of births can be crossed by none other than Those who reach the feet of the Lord. *
-PS
+(P.S.
+Sundaram)

 Notes:
 1. "Bagavan".
 Scholars differ in their opinion as to what this word stands for.
 Most traditional and modern scholars, based on the title of the chapter "In praise of God", render the word to mean "Creator God".
 However Jaina scholars claim that the word "ஆதி பகவன்" [Ādi bagavan] is a clear reference to the name of the first Jina Thirthankara "ādeenath" or rashabha (Chakravarti, 1951; Subramanyam, 1987).
 It is interesting to note that Valluvar who has used very few words of Sanskrit origin in his whole work, opted for the twin word "ஆதி பகவன்" here. .Moreover, since the simile "எழுத்தெல்லாம்" is plural, the emphasis "உலகு" should also be taken in plural.
 The "world" could thus means the "people of the world" (உலகத்தார்க்கு).
 3. An alternate 'mystical' translation, but not implied in the original: "The Supreme dwells within the lotus of the heart.
-Those who reach His Splendid Feet dwell endearingly within unearthly realms" - SS.
-Other translators who adopted this interpretation Parithiyār and Kālingar (two of the five known ancient commentators of Tirukkural) include GV, KV and CR.
+Those who reach His Splendid Feet dwell endearingly within unearthly realms" - (Satguru  Subramuniyaswami).
+Other translators who adopted this interpretation Parithiyār and Kālingar (two of the five known ancient commentators of Tirukkural) include (G. Vanmikanathan), KV and (C. Rajagopalachari).
 5. Twin deeds [of dark illusion] are fruits of both good and evil deeds.
 6. This cannot be a reference to God, for God is beyond the senses and only mortals will be required to control the five senses.
 Almost all translators, however, have taken this as a reference to God.
 Some translators have attempted to get over this difficulty by employing non-committal renderings like this one: "He who has controlled the five senses and is established in the path of righteousness will lead a life of fulfillment" - KV.
 It is worth noting that the word 'Jina' literally means "conqueror or victorious", i.e. the conqueror of five senses.
 This couplet could actually be a reference to a Jaina Tirthankara.
 Buddha also conquered the five senses, but neither Gautama nor the preceding Buddhas were called Adi Bagavan.
 8. The word "அறவாழி" can be taken to mean, either "sea of virtue" or "wheel of the virtue".
 Similarly, the word "பிற" could either mean "birth" or "other".
-Depending on the combination of these meanings chosen, the couplet can also be translated in the following ways: (i) "Only those who reach the feet of the lord, the ocean of virtue, can cross those other oceans." - * NC.
-The other two oceans could be oceans of Wealth and Pleasure. (ii) "Only by clinging to the feet of the Lord of the wheel of virtue, that one can swim the ocean of this life" * - SG.
+Depending on the combination of these meanings chosen, the couplet can also be translated in the following ways: (i) "Only those who reach the feet of the lord, the ocean of virtue, can cross those other oceans." - * (Norman Cutler).
+The other two oceans could be oceans of Wealth and Pleasure. (ii) "Only by clinging to the feet of the Lord of the wheel of virtue, that one can swim the ocean of this life" * - (G. Siromoney, S. Govindaraju & M. Chandrasekaran).
 9. This couplet could refer to one of the five Parméstins, the Siddhās (liberated souls) of Jainism, because they only are designated with 8 guñas (qualities) (Malaiya, 1998).
 The other four Arhats, Āchāryās, Upādhyāyās and Sādhus (Ashta Pahuda VI:104) are identified as Jinas with 12, 36, 25 and 27 guñas respectively (Malaiya, 1998).
 What are the eight qualities or guñas of Siddhās?
 Ananta jnāna, Ananta darshana, Ananta labdhi, Ananta sukha, Akshaya sthiti, Being vitāraga, Being arupa and Aguruladhutaa.
 Ancient commentator Parithiyar lists these eight qualities (அனந்த ஞானம், அனந்த வீரியம், கோத்திரமின்மை, அனந்த தரிசனம், அனந்த குணம், அழியா இயல்பு, நாமமின்மை, அவாவின்மை) as qualities of Lord Shiva!

 002